What if I want to drop charges?

 The government presses charges, not private citizens.

-Once the police are called, things are taken out of your hands.
-In Michigan, the government presses charges, not individual people.
-Under certain circumstances, all hope is not lost.
+Once someone calls the police, they take the situation out of your hands.
+In Michigan, the government presses charges, not individual people; however, all hope is not lost under certain circumstances.
 It is possible if the victim or complainant wants to drop charges, but it won’t be easy.

 A criminal defense attorney often hears that the victim wants to drop or not “press charges.”
 Witnesses come forward seeking to drop or dismiss charges most frequently in domestic violence cases.
-Once the police are called, any decision to pursue a case is up to law enforcement.
-Under Michigan law, the victim, also known as a complainant, becomes a witness, and the state or local community pursues the charges.
+Once a person calls the police, any decision to pursue a case is up to law enforcement.
+Under Michigan law, the victim is “the complainant” and becomes a witness.
+The state or local community pursues the charges.
 Because the government has the exclusive power to bring or drop charges, a complainant or victim is powerless to stop a prosecution.

 Why would a victim want to drop charges?